-We are requesting an adjustment from 10ft to 0ft to place the driveway directly on the property line, furthest from 17th Street.
+We are requesting an adjustment from 10ft to 0ft to place the driveway directly on the property line, furthest from 17th Street, as well as an adjustment to eliminate the screening requirement.

-- (2) An application for a Class 2 adjustment shall be granted if all of the following criteria are met: - (A) The purpose underlying the specific development standard proposed for adjustment is: - (i) Clearly inapplicable to the proposed development; or - (ii) Equally or better met by the proposed development.
+(2) An application for a Class 2 adjustment shall be granted if all of the following criteria are met: (A) The purpose underlying the specific development standard proposed for adjustment is: (i) Clearly inapplicable to the proposed development; or

-This adjustment allows us to align the driveway with the existing public alleyway, facilitating a potential future connection of this alleyway to Oak St.
+This adjustment allows us to align the driveway with the existing public alleyway to the South, as well as with the existing alleyway to the North across Oak St that is actively used.
+This facilitates a potential future connection of this alleyway to Oak St. Any amount of screening would limit the possibility of this future connection.

-Moreover, should this corner of the property become an alleyway in the future, no setback would be required per SRC 806.35(c)(A)(i)1.
+Moreover, should this corner of the property become an alleyway in the future, no setback or screening would be required per SRC 806.35(c)(A)(i)1.
 As it stands, the driveway is positioned 8 feet from the East ROW extension.
 The driveway location provides the safest access considering the lack of access on the south end of the alley (Shelton ditch) and the restrictions from 17th Street, while maximizing distance from the Oak & 17th intersection.